You can listen to the audio version of this article:

 One of our most common, and nefarious problems we experience in our clinical work at CeDAR is that of broken trust.
 We hear repeated stories of how families no longer trust a child, spouses distrust each other or a patient struggles to trust his or her treatment team.
 As trust becomes strained, so many difficult emotions trickle down, leading to themes of fear, agitation, and functional impairment.

-Trust is commonly mentioned in clinical care as one of the principal ingredients by which a therapist helps someone.
+Clinical care mentions trust as one of the principal ingredients by which a therapist helps someone.
 This is a ‘therapeutic alliance.’
 In many ways, the presence (or absence) of such an alliance will predict the outcomes of someone’s treatment.
 When we experience a strong alliance, we are able to challenge people in a positive fashion.
 Even if ideas or emotions are difficult, the alliance keeps the dialogue going, rather than falling apart.

 We often talk about trust, but sometimes have a difficult time breaking this down into components.
 The goal is not unique to behavioral healthcare, also being discussed in the corporate industry.
 Over this past year, we have seen trust breakdown in banks, ride-sharing companies, and social media companies.
 These entities have employed strategies to rebuild trust with varying degrees of success.